- Steven Serneels, Chairman of the board

-Hannelore Beerlandt, Chair ENABEL and CEO Agricord
+Hannelore Beerlandt, former Chair of ENABEL

 “Innovative finance is risky, but the commitment and partnerships are outstanding and rewarding.
 That is what Kampani is about.”

 Hannelore is an agricultural economist with long term experience in research in political economy of food markets and field work and consultancy in value chain development in Africa and South East Asia.
-Today, she is CEO of AgriCord, an international alliance of 13 agri-agencies, mandated by farmers’ organisations and their cooperative businesses (from Asia, Brazil, Canada, Europe and Senegal) to support their peers in low income countries.
+She was the CEO of AgriCord, an international alliance of 13 agri-agencies, mandated by farmers’ organisations and their cooperative businesses (from Asia, Brazil, Canada, Europe and Senegal) to support their peers in low income countries.
 AgriCord finances, advices, mentors and facilitates farmers’ organisations and cooperative businesses (at least 600 annually) for their organisational and sustainable economic and professional development.
 There lays a strong focus on low cost innovations and access to financial markets.

 In all her work, whether working with farmers in Africa or in addressing policy questions at university or with policy makers, she has been coming across the challenge of the ‘missing middle’ in financial markets for farmers and small scale businesses in agricultural value chains.
 She judges that innovative, joint initiatives of impact investors like Kampani, are essential to bring farmers and small businesses to a tipping point for sustainability and investments for their future.
 Apart from bringing Kampani to scale, strategically, she hopes to contribute by facilitating concrete deals originating from farmers’ organisations.